carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 ## The intention statement framework for agentic systems

 The beauty of MCP development is we can start with a single tool and grow from there.
 We don't need a 50-page specification (didn't I tell you to trust??!).
-For maximum precision in your intention, I suggest using [[the-intention-statement-framework-for-agentic-systems|The Intention Statement Framework for Agentic Systems]] to define it more completely, and before you write any code:
+For maximum precision in your intention, I suggest using [[the-intention-statement-framework-for-agentic-systems|The agentic intention framework]] to define it more completely, and before you write any code:

 ```markdown
 This MCP server helps [WHO] to [DO WHAT] with [WHAT CONSTRAINTS]